2. Detective Entry FAQs

 Dc’s are often required to work overtime to deal with operational and workload requirements.
 These extra hours are paid or alternatively can be taken as TOIL.

-By comparison with uniform response PC’s the role of the Detective is more office based.
-However, they are frequently called upon to attend crime scenes, conduct relevant enquiries, searches and arrest suspects.
+By comparison with uniform response the role of the Detective is more office based.
+However, they are frequently called upon to attend crime scenes, conduct relevant enquiries, speak to witnesses, conduct searches and arrest suspects.
 In other words they are definitely not office bound.

 How and when is it decided whether a detective constable will take the CID or Safeguarding pathway?

 This decision is taken as soon as possible after successful selection to enter the scheme.
-This will entail head of safeguarding and investigations making an assessment based on relevant skills/ qualifications as well as current vacancies in both departments as well as the views of the student.
+This will entail head of department making an assessment based on relevant skills/ qualifications, current vacancies in both departments as well as the views of the student.

 How does the selection and training differ for entrants on this scheme compared to experienced PCs who then change pathway to move into detective work?

-There are not significant differences in training.
-Experienced Pc’s will have previously completed the same initial (uniform) training as persons who join on the detective entry scheme.
-On selection to enter onto the DC programme, experienced Pc’s also have to pass the National Investigators Exam, complete the ‘one-file’ evidence based portfolio of work whilst being coached by an experienced Dc.
+There are no significant differences in training.
+Experienced Pc’s will have previously completed the same initial 10 week training programme as persons who join on the detective entry scheme.
+On selection to enter onto the DC programme, experienced Pc’s also have to pass the National Investigators Exam, complete the ‘one-file’ evidence based portfolio of work whilst being mentored by an experienced Dc.
 Both routes also require candidates to complete the Initial Crime Investigators Development Programme (Dc training course).
 I anticipate the main difference will be the need for Dc entrants to complete additional attachments to relevant departments to ensure they have sufficient contextual grounding to perform in the role.

 What are your expectations of DCs after a a few months? i.e. how long will it be before you expect new DCs to take on complex work with little Police experience?

-Please note that your basic training will last a few months before you start detective training.
+Your basic training and supported uniform patrol duties will last a few months (20 weeks) before you start detective training.

 Officers coming into the force via the detective entry scheme will progress at different rates.
-I anticipate some candidates will have relevant policing or criminal justice experience already – for example police staff investigators.
-Candidates will be coached individually and we will ensure support is given to build experience and confidence to deal with more serious and complex cases
+Some candidates may have relevant policing or criminal justice experience already – for example police staff investigators, Special Constables.
+Candidates will be coached individually and we will ensure mentoring support is given to build experience and confidence to deal with more serious and complex cases.

 Does the Force provide accommodation to recruits who need it temporarily?